peter-conalgo/freesurface/README.md

 It seems that the best course of action for free surface is to register as a non-profit in Canada.
 We need legal help to accomplish this so that we can figure out if their is a way to provide taxable benfits to compaines who embrace this methodology.

+We also need to prove that this is a human right, whatever "this" is.
+I am not advocating the name of the right be free surface.
+I just wanted to name this thing something that sounded cool and the image on wikipedia looks very inspiring.

 ### We need ideas from Psychologists